felipe-jimenez-ai/felipe-jimenez-ai/README.md

 Proficient in Python, C++, and MATLAB.
 I also have experience working with ML/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, and Pandas.

+## My Journey 🚀

+- 🌉 I'm currently specializing in:
+  - Cloud infrastructure (AWS, Docker, Kubernetes, CI/CD).
+  - Data, Artificial Intelligence, and Machine Learning.
+- 🔭 My interests include:
+  - Applying technology to financial markets — backed by 5 years of experience as a financial trader.
+  - Exploring the applications of Machine Learning and Deep Learning.
+  - Entrepreneurship and building impactful tech solutions.

 ## 🏆 Recent Achievements & Certificates

 - [Skill Evidence - IBM](https://www.credly.com/users/felipe-jimenez-ai/skills)